blazejkustra/dynamode/README.md

 * [ ] CLI tool to create/update table/index
 * [ ] Type entity return type better https://github.com/Polymer/polymer-decorators/issues/80
 * [ ] Fix Condition, Query and Scan methods to work only on specific properties (between, contains etc shouldn't work for array as an example)
+* [ ] convert all Date attributes to String/Number not only updatedAt and createdAt

 ### Other
  * [ ] You can only add local secondary indexes on tables with composite primary keys